wolvi-lataniere/morpheus-serial/doc/blog.md

 #### 2. Prepare the hardware

-Second step it to build the project is to create the hardware assembly according to the [Architecture](#architecture) diagram.
+Second step is to build the project is to create the hardware assembly according to the [Architecture](#architecture) diagram.

 **IMPORTANT NOTE: You should set the correct output voltage (5V) using a multimeter BEFORE connecting the supply to the Raspberry Pi.**